delta-io/delta/PROTOCOL.md

 Delta supports the above by implementing MVCC using a set of data files (encoded using Apache Parquet) along with a transaction log that tracks which files are part of the table at any given version.

 # Delta Table Specification
-A Delta table is comprised of a set of _data files_ along with a _transaction log_ that records the state of the table in a sequence of contiguous, monotonically increasing table _versions_.
+A Delta table is comprised of a set of _data files_ along with a _transaction log_ that records the state of the table in a sequence of contiguous, monotonically-increasing _table versions_.

-The state of a table at a given version is calle _snapshot_ and is defined by the following properties:
+The state of a table at a given version is called a _snapshot_.
+Snapshots are defined by the following properties:
- - **Version of the Delta log protocol** that is required to correctly read or write from the table.
+ - **Version of the Delta log protocol** that is required to correctly read or write the table.
  - **Metadata** of the table (e.g., the schema, a unique identifier, partition columns, and other configuration properties)
  - **Set of files** present in the table, along with metadata about those files.
  - **Set of tombstones** for files that were recently deleted.